 More than 26,000 abortions were performed in Virginia in 2009, most in clinics that have been regulated since the early 1980s much like doctors’ offices where colonoscopies and cosmetic surgeries are performed.

-Shelley Abrams, executive director of A Capital Women’s Clinic in Richmond, where more than 1,500 abortions are performed each year, said clinic directors fear that the future requirements could be onerous.
+Shelley Abrams, executive director of A Capital Women’s Clinic in Richmond, where more than 1,500 abortions are performed each year, said clinic directors start new fear that the future requirements could be onerous. end new. the worst.

 “They could require things that are completely unnecessary,” she said.